yeoj1092/Slot_Machine_py/README.md

 # Slot Machine Game
-This is a simple slot machine game that allows the user to play by depositing money, betting on lines, and spinning the slot machine.
-The user can choose to spin or quit the game at any time.
-The game calculates the winnings based on the symbols that appear in each line and the value of those symbols.
+This is a simple slot machine game in which the user deposits money, bets on lines, and spins the slot machine.
+The user can spin the wheel or exit the game at any time.
+The winnings are determined by the symbols that appear in each line and the value of those symbols.

 ##Features
-- Constants for the maximum and minimum number of lines and bet
+- Constants representing the maximum and minimum number of lines and bets
-- Constants for the number of rows and columns in the slot machine
+- Slot machine constants for the number of rows and columns
-- A dictionary mapping symbols to their counts on the slot machine
+- A dictionary that maps symbols to their slot machine counts
-- A dictionary mapping symbols to their values in terms of winnings
+- A dictionary that maps symbols to their monetary values
-- A function to calculate the winnings for a given spin of the slot machine
+- A function that computes the winnings for a given slot machine spin.
-- A function to generate a random spin of the slot machine
+- A function that generates a random slot machine spin.
-- A function to print the symbols in each column of the slot machine
+- A function for printing the symbols in each slot machine column
-- A function to prompt the user for their deposit amount
+- A function that prompts the user for the amount of their deposit
-- A function to prompt the user for the bet amount
+- A function that prompts the user for the amount of their bet
-- A function to prompt the user for the number of lines to bet on
+- A function that prompts the user for the number of lines to bet on
-- A function to simulate a spin of the slot machine and return the resulting balance
+- A function that simulates a slot machine spin and returns the resulting balance.
-- A main function that executes the game loop and manages the user's balance
+- A main function that runs the game loop and keeps track of the user's balance.
 ## How to Play
-Clone or download the repository.
+1. Download or clone the repository.
-Navigate to the directory containing the code.
+2. Navigate to the code-containing directory.
-Run the slot_machine.py file using a Python interpreter.
+3. Using a Python interpreter, run the slot machine.py file.
-Follow the prompts to start the game and play the slot machine.
+4. To begin the game and play the slot machine, simply follow the prompts.
 ## Requirements
 Python 3.9-64